Dialog-IF/aamachine/readme.txt

 This textfile uses UTF-8 encoding.

-This archive contains version 0.2 of the Å-machine specification, and version 0.2.2 of the tools and official javascript interpreter.
+This archive contains version 0.3 of the Å-machine specification, and version 0.3.1 of the tools and official interpreters.

+The following interpreters are included:

+	* Javascript engine, web frontend.
+	* Javascript engine, Node.js frontend.
+	* 6502 engine, Commodore 64 frontend.
+	* 6502 engine, aambox6502 frontend.

 Version number: